 - What do you like to do for fun? => ¿Qué haces para divertirte?

-Spanish conversation starters with someone you already know
+Useful Spanish phrases for a conversation with someone you know

 These are some typical small talk Spanish phrases you can use when you bump into someone you know, and possibly you haven’t seen each other for a while.